LStepanek/eRum_2020_image_processing_and_computer_vision_with_R/README.md

 )
 ```

 - Once you are done with that, please download the files containing weights for some deep neural networks.
 Store them somewhere on your local drive.
-Make sure you are able to address the paths to them in your codes.
+Make sure you know where you have stored to address the paths to them in your codes.

   * [https://pjreddie.com/darknet/imagenet](https://pjreddie.com/darknet/imagenet)
   * [http://pjreddie.com/media/files/alexnet.weights](http://pjreddie.com/media/files/alexnet.weights)